 If you work in one of these sectors, it’s important to understand when these public holidays land and the different pay and entitlements that can apply.

-In this article we’ve got the rundown on national, state and territory public holidays as well as everything you need to know about pay rates, employee entitlements and special rules for Australian public holidays.
+In this article, we’ve got the rundown on national, state and territory public holidays as well as everything you need to know about pay rates, employee entitlements and special rules for Australian public holidays.

 All employees in Australia are entitled to take a day off work on a public holiday.
-While an employer can still request an employee to work, the employee can say no if they have reason.
+While an employer can still request an employee to work, the employee can say no if they have a reason.

-Individuals who are employed on a full-time or part time basis and choose to take the day off on a public holiday will still be paid their minimum pay rate for the ordinary hours they would work.
+Individuals who are employed on a full-time or part-time basis and choose to take the day off on a public holiday will still be paid their minimum pay rate for the ordinary hours they would work.
 This does not apply to casual employees.

 Some employees who choose to work on a public holiday are entitled to a higher rate than their usual minimum pay rate.
 This additional pay is known as penalty rates.